pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Purpose

 This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
-The resulting prediction and performance metrics establish the baseline reference against which the CLIP-based and self-supervised autoencoder representation pipelines are compared.
+The notebook generates standardized baseline prediction, validation, and summary artifacts that establish the reference against which the CLIP-based and self-supervised autoencoder representation pipelines are compared.

 Development-subset experiments enable rapid iteration and parameter optimization while minimizing computational cost.
 The validated inference configuration serves as the baseline for comparison with the representation-based VideoQA pipelines before full-dataset experimentation.